suntong/cascadia/README.md

   -t, --text        Text output for none-block selection mode -R, --Raw         Raw text output, no trimming of leading and trailing white space -p, --piece       sub CSS selectors within -css to split that block up into pieces
-				format: PieceName=[OutputStyle:]selector_string
+			format: PieceName=[PieceStyle:]selector_string
-				 OutputStyle:
+			 PieceStyle:
-				  RAW : will return the selected as-is attr[xx] : will return the value of xx attribute else the text will be returned
+			  RAW : will return the selected as-is
+			  ATTR : will return the value of attribute selector_string Else the text will be returned
   -d, --delimiter   delimiter for pieces csv output [=	] -w, --wrap-html   wrap up the output with html tags -y, --style       style component within the wrapped html head